STARTUP X ACADEMY

 Andy Rachleff onion theory of risk says basically that you can think about a startup one day as having every conceivable kind of risk and you can basically make a list of the risks:

-founding team risks, founders going to be able to work together;
+Founding team risks - are founders going to be able to work together?

 if you are a consumer product, you have viral growth risk